Phyllostachys aurea (golden bamboo)

 Some introductions into the USA were obtained from seeds from L’Hermitage, Mons, Belgium.
 These were from Jean Houzeau de Lehaie and were under Plant Introduction No. 55975.
 Plants were also obtained from the Royal Botanic Garden Kew, England, Plant Introduction No. 75153.

 In many areas extensive infestations have been documented with rapid spread and reported as highly detrimental (EDDMapS, 2016).
+In Hawaii, it was first reported invading native plant communities in 1992, although it has been cultivated in the state for a long time prior (Gucker, 2009).

 A clone covering one acre was documented as naturalizing on a steep hillside in Kailua, Oahu, Hawaii.
 The infestation originally planted as a single ornamental planting has now spread to invade an entire hillside (Gucker, 2009).
 The footprint of P. aurea is astonishing as the speed of invasion increases each successive year, with the stage of invasion increasing dramatically over time (Rickel, 2012).